mrknmc/ug3/sdp/sdp.md

 # Conclusion

 In conclusion, I believe that as the team leader and most active contributor to the project [[@contribs]](#appendix), my contribution was extensive and valuable.
+Although our team did not do remarkably well, I feel that I improved not only my programming skills, but also my ability to work as part of a team and my ability to communicate my thoughts.

 \newpage